-HARASSMENT, INTIMIDATION, BULLYING AND DISCRIMINATION POLICY
+BULLYING, HARASSMENT, AND DISCRIMINATION POLICY

-The Academy NYC is committed to maintaining a working and learning environment that provides for fair and equitable treatment, including freedom from bullying, harassment, intimidation, and discrimination of any kind.
-This policy includes anyone who engages in such behavior on school property, at school activities, or an electronic act through the use of cell phones, computers, personal communication devices, or other electronic gaming devices.
+PAUL MITCHELL THE SCHOOL SCHENECTADY is committed to maintaining a working and learning environment that provides for fair and equitable treatment, including freedom from bullying, harassment, and discrimination of any kind.
+This policy includes anyone who engages in such behavior on school property or at school activities.

-Harassment, intimidation, bullying, and discrimination may take many forms, including verbal aggression and name calling; physical aggression; relational aggression; graphic and written statements, which may include use of cell phones, computers, or gaming systems; and other conduct that may be physically threatening, harmful, or humiliating.
-Harassment, intimidation, bullying, and discrimination include intent to harm, they are directed at a specific target, and typically involve repeated incidents.
-Harassment, intimidation, bullying, and discrimination create a hostile environment and will not be tolerated in The Academy NYC.
+Harassing, bullying, and discrimination may take many forms, including verbal acts and name calling; graphic and written statements, which may include use of cell phones or the Internet; and other conduct that may be physically threatening, harmful, or humiliating.
+Harassment, bullying, and discrimination do not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
+Harassment, bullying, and discrimination create a hostile environment when the conduct is sufficiently severe, pervasive, or persistent so as to interfere with or limit a student's ability to participate in or benefit from the services, activities, or opportunities offered by the school.

-Such conduct or communication has the purpose or effect of substantially interfering with an individual's work or school performance and creates an intimidating, hostile, or offensive work or school environment.
-Harassment, intimidation, bullying and discrimination can interfere and limit a person's ability to participate in or benefit from the services, activities, or opportunities offered by the Paul Mitchell School.
-Administration will take prompt, equitable, and remedial action on all reports and complaints that come to the attention of school personnel, either formally or informally.
+Such conduct or communication has the purpose or effect of substantially interfering with an individual's work or school performance or creates an intimidating, hostile, or offensive work or school environment.
+Bullying, harassment, and/or discrimination can occur between staff to student, student to staff, student to student, staff to staff, female to male, male to female, female to female, and male to male.
+Administration will take prompt, equitable, and remedial action on reports and complaints that come to the attention of school personnel, either formally or informally.
 Allegations of criminal misconduct will be reported to the appropriate law enforcement agency.

-Engaging in harassment, intimidation, bullying or discrimination will result in appropriate discipline or other appropriate sanctions against offending students, staff, or contractors.
-Anyone engaging in these behaviors on school property or at school activities will have their access to school property and activities restricted or revoked, as appropriate.
+Engaging in any of these acts will result in appropriate discipline or other appropriate sanctions against offending students, staff, or contractors.
+Anyone engaging in bullying, harassment, or discrimination on school property or at school activities will have their access to school property and activities restricted or revoked, as appropriate.

-The school shall respect the confidentiality of the complainant and the individual(s) against whom the complaint is filed as much as possible, consistent with the school's legal obligations, state laws and policies, and the necessity to investigate the allegations and take disciplinary and/or restorative action to resolve the problem.
+The school shall respect the confidentiality of the complainant and the individual(s) against whom the complaint is filed as much as possible, consistent with the school's legal obligations and the necessity to investigate the allegations and take disciplinary action when the conduct has occurred.

-Retaliation is prohibited against any person who makes a complaint or who is a witness under this policy and will result in appropriate disciplinary action against the person responsible for the retaliation.
-Individuals who knowingly report or corroborate false allegations will be subject to appropriate disciplinary and /or restorative action.
-Each staff member is responsible for immediately reporting alleged harassment, intimidation, bullying or discrimination to his/her supervisor or other appropriate school personnel.
-Staff members who fail to take prompt action to report allegations or violation(s) of this policy may be subject to disciplinary and/or restorative action up to and including termination.
+Retaliation is prohibited against any person who makes a complaint or is a witness under this policy and will result in appropriate disciplinary action against the person responsible for the retaliation.
+Individuals who knowingly report or corroborate false allegations will be subject to appropriate disciplinary action.
+Each staff member is responsible to immediately report alleged bullying, harassment, or discrimination to his/her supervisor or other appropriate school personnel.
+Staff members who fail to take prompt action to report allegations or violation(s) of this policy may be subject to disciplinary action up to and including termination.